 The General Epidemiology Track combines broad training in public health with specific training in the principles and methods of epidemiology.
 The degree requirements include course work in epidemiology, biostatistics, health services, environmental health, and social and behavioral sciences, as well as a practicum experience in a public health agency; and completion of a research-based master's thesis.
 Students may select a General MPH program in Epidemiology or participate in the Maternal and Child Health or Global Health tracks.

 Research Institutes and organizations, HMOs; Local, State and National government; non profit public health agencies, or PhD or MD plus MPH; Academia

-GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
+GREs are not required for Fall 2021 applicants; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
 The program is competitive.

 Concurrent Option: MD/MPH, MPH/MHA, MPH/MAIS